HsiangHung/Machine_Learning_Note/Ensemble/Boosting/README.md

 Boosting is one of ensemble techniques to **sequentially** generate predictors.
 The subsequent predictors learn from the mistakes of the previous predictors.
 Therefore, the observations (data) have an **unequal probability of appearing in subsequent models** and ones with the **highest error appear most**.
 The predictors can be chosen from a range of models like decision trees, regressors, classifiers etc. One can interpret boosting as trying to **minimize bias** of the overall predictor.
 So when you use boosting, you’re incentivized to use **low-variance and high-bias estimators** (e.g. shallow decision trees.
 In LGBM, tree depth > 5 may be too deep).
 However, it could lead to **overfitting** on training data.

+A larger number of gradient boosting iterations reduces training set errors.
+Raising the number of gradients boosting iterations too high increases overfitting.
+Therefore the number of iterations (trees) is a hyperparameter needed to tune ([Gradient Boosting: Gradient Boosting Regularization](https://corporatefinanceinstitute.com/resources/knowledge/other/gradient-boosting/)).

 There are mainly two boosting algorithms: Gradient Boosting (GBM) and Adaptive Boosting (Adaboost).
 XGBoost is a brand new tool developed by Tianran Chen by optimizing GBM.